 If you've read my original post on this topic, you'll know I ran into some hurdles while trying to figure out whether female-founded companies outperform male-founded ones.
 So it wasn't a surprise when the same thing happened this time around: Gathering the new data was a journey.
 Here's a look at what happened on my second quest to answer the question of whether startups founded by women achieve better results.

 Returns for investorsFor this piece, PitchBook analyst James Gelfer suggested looking at MOIC, which is a valuable data point for figuring out whether investors receive positive returns.
-He pointed out that perhaps female-founded companies are acquired at a lower percentage, but it's also possible that when they are acquired, they produce better returns.

 Because exit value isn't always disclosed, though, the pool of companies for which we have MOIC information is relatively small.
 Still, I was hopeful we'd be able to pull out some valuable information.
 When I first looked at our MOIC data, I snapped to attention: In 2017, the median MOIC for all-female founding teams was 18x, versus 5x for all-male founding teams.
 But my excitement was abated when I saw the sample size: While we had data for 130 companies with all-male founders, the comparable sample size for female-founded companies was just two.
 And of those two companies, one of them was Stitch Fix, the Katrina Lake-founded ecommerce startup that had a successful IPO in late 2017.
 Publishing those numbers without disclosure of the sample size ("Wow! female founders produce way better returns!") would have been misleading, so we decided on a more meaningful way to look at the results.